MohamedAmine-BenNasr/Tutorials-STM32F4-Discovery/Tutorial CMX 04 PWM Output STM32F4Discovery/README.md

 - Keil uVision 5 with the necessary packages for STM32F4 Discovery boards installed.
 - STLink USB Driver.
 - STM 32 CubeMX.

+### STM32CubeMX

+Generating the config. files from STM32CubeMX.

+1. Open STM32CubeMX and open a new project.
+2. Select the STM32F4 Discovery from the Borards tab.
+3. Set and configure the RCC (HSE) to Crystal/Ceramic Resonator.
+4. Set and configure TIM4 as PWM Generation CH1 (correspond to PD12 PIN).